Choose your database:

 Prev Return to chapter overview Next

 Database Object Editors are the basic Oracle Maestro tools for working with existing objects.
-The proper editor can be opened automatically after the object is created and is used for specifying and editing necessary object properties.
-You can also open the necessary object editor within the Explorer Tree or Object Manager.
+The proper editor can be opened automatically after the object is created.
+You can also open the necessary object editor with the corresponding items of popup menus of the Explorer Tree, Object Manager or Object Browser.

 The editors consist of a several tabs.
-Several tabs are similar for all editors.
-This part purpose is the formulation of the basic principles for the Object Editor organization.
+Some tabs are similar for all editors.
+This part purpose is to formulate the basic principles of all Object Editors in Oracle Maestro.

-To edit main table properties such as name, owner, comment, and others use the Properties tab.
-To clear up the object properties meanings see the appropriate topic of the respective Object Editor section.
+To edit object options such as name, owner, etc. use the Properties tab.
+To understand an option, see the appropriate topic of the corresponding Object Editor manual section and Oracle documentation.

 Use the Permissions tab to manage access privileges (grants) of the corresponding object.